Non-unitary Wightman CFTs and non-unitary vertex algebras

 \section{Introduction}

 It is a fundamental mathematical challenge to establish a rigorous axiomatization of quantum field theory (QFT), and in general this problem remains wide open except in very specialized contexts.
 In recent years, axiomatic QFT has received particular attention in the context of two-dimensional chiral conformal field theories (CFTs), as these theories are sufficiently structured to enable a rigorous mathematical treatment while at the same time exhibiting a wide variety of mathematical connections (to operator algebras and subfactors, to representation theory and modular tensor categories, to vector-valued modular forms, and to many other areas).
-There are many proposed axiomatizations of two-dimensional chiral CFTs, each of which captures different aspects of the physical theory, and none of which have been rigorously demonstrated to provide a complete description of CFT.
+There are many proposed axiomatizations of two-dimensional chiral CFTs, each of which captures different aspects of the physical theory, and none of which have been rigorously demonstrated to provide a complete description of chiral CFT.
 It is conjectured that these different axiomatizations are essentially equivalent, and there have been recent breakthroughs in comparing different axiomatizations under certain technical hypotheses \cite{CKLW18,GRACFT1}.

 In this article we demonstrate the equivalence of two well-known axiomatizations of two-dimensional chiral CFTs.
-We establish this equivalence in the most general way possible, without any reliance on auxiliary technical hypotheses or restrictions on the models under consideration, such as the existence of an invariant inner product (``unitarity'').
+We establish this equivalence in the most general way possible, without any reliance on auxiliary technical hypotheses or restrictions on the models under consideration, such as the existence of an invariant inner product (a positive-definite sesquilinear form giving rise to ``unitarity'').
 Proving equivalences at this level of generality has largely been viewed as an aspirational (but not necessarily feasible) goal of axiomatic QFT, which we achieve here through a detailed analysis of the mathematical structures in question.

 The first axiomatization that we consider is the non-unitary version of the (bosonic) Wightman axioms on the unit circle $S^1 \subset \bbC$, with M\"obius symmetry (i.e.\! symmetry group $\Mob:=\mathrm{PSU}(1,1)$, the holomorphic automorphisms of the unit disk).
 The key data of such a theory is a collection $\cF$ of operator-valued distributions (or Wightman fields) acting on a common invariant vector space of states $\cD$, along with a compatible positive-energy representation of $\Mob$.